Security nightmare: Justhost asks customers for their passwords

 When employees can verify you by your password, this can imply different things, none of which shine a particularly good light on Justhost.
 It can mean that customer passwords are stored unencrypted – in clear text.
 It can also mean, that there is encryption, but also a backdoor that undermines it.

 In the best case thinkable, the password is stored as a hash along with a separate hash for the last four characters.
 But even then having to reveal parts of your password to an almost anonymous employee is a shady practice.
 Justhost does offer Two Factor Authentication, but it is not turned on by default.
-Support reps can also send you a code by e-mail instead of asking for a password, but surprisingly this does net seem to be the default procedure.
+Support reps can also send you a code by e-mail instead of asking for a password, but surprisingly this does not seem to be the default procedure.

 Delivery nirvana